fluidex/fluidex.github.io/src/posts_en/zkrollup-intro1.md

 We chose Circom, which provides a just right level of abstraction.
 On the one hand, it improves the efficiency of reading/writing code, on the other hand, it doesn't distort the details of the underlying circuits.

-In comparison, developing with ethsnarks and bellman has lower efficiency.
+In comparison, developing with ethsnarks and bellman is of lower efficiency.
 Also, when the code is being reviewed, no matter internally or externally, too much "syntactic noise" prevents the reviewer from focusing on the core logic.
 Additionally, ZoKrates and Zinc provide a too high level of abstraction.
 For example, python-style control flow syntax in ZoKrates conceals the underlying circuits, and is not conducive to lower level optimizations (such as inline assembly of C/Rust).

 As an analogy,  ethsnarks / bellman is like assembly language in traditional development, while cirom is like C, and ZoKrates is like Python.
 However, ZoKrates toolchain is not as mature as Python interpreter.
-That's why we'd rather use C as the only development language, instead of maintaining both Python code and CPython interpreter code.
+That's why we'd rather use "C" (cirom in this case) as the our development language, instead of maintaining both "Python" (ZoKrates in this case) code and "CPython interpreter" (ZoKrates interpreter in this case) code.

 However, Circom is essentially still a R1CS DSL.
 Fluidex actually uses PLONK proof system.
-We probably would make major changes on Circom to better support PLONK's properties like plookup, custom gate, aggregate & recursive, etc.
+We probably would make major changes on Circom to better utilize PLONK, including supports for custom gate, plookup, aggregation & recursion, etc.

 ## Read More